-e.
+7e.
 Capital Expenditure and Financing

-The total amount of capital expenditure incurred in the year is shown in the table below (including the value of assets acquired under finance leases), together with the resources that have been used to finance it.
+The total amount of capital expenditure incurred in the year is shown in the table below together with the resources that have been used to finance it.
 Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the Authority, the expenditure results in an increase in the Capital Financing Requirement (CFR), a measure of the capital expenditure incurred historically by the Authority that has yet to be financed.